 In brief, The Royal Mile runs from Edinburgh Castle all the way down the volcanic tail that takes you to Holyrood Palace – a mile down.

 This is Edinburgh’s Old Town and Old High Street.
 It is chock full of history and stories worthy of its own guide.

-I’d recommend spending a few hours here, beginning at the castle (whether you go inside to visit or just take photos from the esplanade outside it) and working your way down – it is easier walking downhill!
+I’d recommend spending a few hours here, beginning at the castle and working your way down – it is easier walking downhill!

 The street itself is charming and has many traditional pubs with live Scottish music and Scottish menus and many places to have a scotch whisky experience.

 It also has a plethora of souvenir and quirky shops, 49 of which sell tartan (I counted!)

 Hours: The street open 24 hours.
 Shops generally 9am-6pm, restaurants and bars generally 11am-11pm but some will differ.

 Holyrood Palace is one of the most important palaces in Scotland.
 It is used as a museum for most of the year, and Scottish home for the Royal family when they come to visit.

 The Abbey was built before the palace dating back to 1128, by order of King David 1st of Scotland

 In the 15th century, the abbey’s guesthouse was made into a royal residence and has been used by British royalty ever since.